 Boost is a Drupal module which provides static page caching for anonymous users.
 Boost caches a page when a user first visits a page and the the succeeding users are given the cached version of the page.
 The biggest advantage of Boost is that it works well in shared hosting environments and it provides fresh content for logged in users.
 Read on to know how to configure Boost in a Drupal 7 website.

-A few Drupal users using Drupal Boost were encountering a situation where the manual changes they made to the Boost generated .htaccess file like uncommenting the SetHandler Drupal_Security_ Do_Not_Remove_See_SA_2006_006 directive was getting rewritten during CRON runs.
-If you are encountering the same situation in your Drupal site when using Boost then read on to find out more.
+A lot of Drupal users who had installed Boost have encountered a situation where the Boost cache in their Drupal site is getting generated but not being displayed.
+If you are facing the same situation in your Drupal site with Boost then read on to find out the solution.

 Boost is a module that allows for static caching on a Drupal site for improving performance for anonymous users.
 You can read more about how to install and configure boost here.
 Boost comes with a boost crawler that can crawl your site and refresh the boost cache.
 Here is a simple script that can be used to refresh the boost cache without enabling the boost crawler.

 Boost is a module in Drupal that enables file based static page caching in Drupal.
 When an anonymous user visits a page for the first time in a Boost-enabled Drupal site, the page will get stored as a static html file in a cache folder.
 When the next anonymous user visits the same page the htaccess rules created by Boost will serve the static file cached in the cache folder instead of bootstrapping drupal for generating the page.
 This saves a lot of processor usage and would help even entry level hosting servers serve reasonably good volume of traffic.
 Here is how you can install and configure Boost in a Drupal 6 site.